Keyboard shortcuts

 3. Binding modularity

-The C ABI driver (aozora-ffi) needs aozora + serde_json and nothing else.
+The C ABI driver (aozora-ffi) needs aozora + serde and nothing else.
 It does not pull in the bench harness, the trace loader, or the corpus crate.
 The wasm driver is similarly minimal.
 Each binding’s dependency closure is exactly what it needs — which is what keeps the wasm bundle inside its 500 KiB budget.

 What we deliberately don’t split